MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Set-SPOTenant -EnableAutoExpirationVersionTrim $true
 ```

-This example sets Automatic Version Storage Limits on all new document libraries at Tenant Level.
+This example sets Automatic Version history limit on all new document libraries at Tenant Level.

 ### EXAMPLE 12